elabftw/elabdoc/doc/contributing.rst

 .. code-block:: bash

-    $ grunt unit # will run the unit tests
+    $ yarn run unit # will run the unit tests
-    $ grunt test # will run the unit and acceptance tests
+    $ yarn run test # will run the unit and acceptance tests

-For code coverage you need to enable the xdebug PHP extension and run `grunt coverage`.
+For code coverage you need to enable the xdebug PHP extension and run `yarn run coverage`.

 To run a SonarQube analysis, first start a SonarQube server and then start the scanner from the code root: